 Information for traceability

-In order to facilitate traceability, manufacturers shall indicate, on the apparatus, their name, registered trade name or registered trade mark and the postal address at which they can be contacted.
+In order to facilitate traceability, manufacturers shall indicate their name, registered trade name or registered trade mark and the postal address at which they can be contacted.
 The address shall indicate a single point at which the manufacturer can be contacted.

-Importers shall indicate on the apparatus their name, registered trade name or registered trade mark and the postal address at which they can be contacted.
+Importers (when the apparatus is imported) shall also indicate their name, registered trade name or registered trade mark and the postal address at which they can be contacted.

-The product must always bear the manufacturer’s name and address.
-Imported products must also bear the importer’s name and address.
 All contact details shall be in a language easily understood by end-users and market surveillance authorities.

 The traceability requirements shall be affixed on the apparatus itself.
 In cases “where that is not possible”, on its packaging or in a document accompanying the apparatus.

-A comprehensive explanation and details about the traceability requirements can be found in the Blue Guide section 4.2.2...
+A comprehensive explanation and details about the traceability requirements can be found in the Blue Guide section 4.2.2 "Traceability provisions".

 Information concerning the use of apparatus